 “The Upper Monroe neighborhood exemplifies the best of the Monroe Urban Village.
 Residents can easily access the ingredients essential to comfortable city living – retail, restaurants and recreation resources – within walking distance of their homes.
 Its boundaries are marked at the north by Route 490, south at the city line with the Town of Brighton, east on Culver Road, and west to Field Street.” – City of Rochester | Southeast Neighborhoods – Upper Monroe

 We’ll keep you continually informed of happenings on our Community News page.
 Sign up to our E-mail List (see side bar) for the latest buzz on UMNA area happenings.
 And, if you’ve got something to say about the Upper Monroe Neighborhood, say it on Nextdoor Upper Monroe, or Upper Monroe Neighborhood’s Facebook.
+Also, our neighborhood includes Washington Grove Park, a beautiful Old Growth forest wonderfully maintained.

 Got neighborhood issues?